- Course Enrolment & Registration

 HSS electives: A subset of Complimentary Studies electives, Humanities and Social Science (HSS) electives are requirements in the Engineering curriculum to take courses in the humanities and social sciences.
 You may take these courses from the Faculty of Arts & Science.
 The process for adding courses from the Faculty of Arts & Science is described in this guide.

-International students who have recently become permanent residents of Canada or who qualify for an international fee exemptions should provide documentation of their status to the Office of the Registrar November 1.
-If documentation is provided in time, fees adjusted for the Fall Session.
+International students who have recently become permanent residents of Canada or who qualify for an international fee exemption must provide documentation of their status to the Office of the Registrar November 1, 2018.
+If documentation is provided in time, fees will be adjusted for the Fall Session.

-If your courses are removed from your schedule due to late payment, you will be charged a $61 reinstatement fee to register for your Engineering courses again (provided that spaces are still available in those courses).
+If your courses are removed from your schedule due to late payment, please contact the Office of the Registrar.
+You will be charged a $61 reinstatement fee to register for your Engineering courses again (provided that spaces are still available in those courses).
 Reinstatement in Arts & Science courses and popular Engineering elective courses (e.g. JRE300H1) is unlikely due to space limitations.

-If you have a Registered Education Savings Plan (RESP) form that you need the Faculty to fill out, please submit it to the Office of the Registrar (GB157 or email@example.com) by July 1, and it will be processed and mailed to your RESP company by July 25.
-If your bank or RESP company does not provide you with a form, but requires a letter that confirms your enrolment or registration, please submit a Confirmation of Enrolment letter request.
+If you have a Registered Education Savings Plan (RESP) form that you need the Faculty to fill out, please submit it to the Office of the Registrar (GB157 or email@example.com) by July 9, 2018, and it will be processed and mailed to your RESP company by July 25, 2018.
+If your bank or RESP company does not provide you with a form but requires a letter that confirms your enrolment or registration, please submit a Verification of Enrolment or Confirmation of Enrolment letter request.

-Similar to other U of T systems like Blackboard Portal or Degree Explorer, you will use your UTORID and password to log into ACORN.
+Similar to other U of T systems like Quercus or Degree Explorer, you will use your UTORID and password to log into ACORN.